Armenian leader sees no quick diplomatic solution in Nagorno-Karabakh

 Azerbaijan’s main condition for ending fighting is an Armenian withdrawal from Nagorno-Karabakh.
 Armenia rules this out and accuses Azerbaijan of making a land grab.

-Azeri President Ilham Aliyev said this month he believed there was a military solution to the conflict and added in a speech on Tuesday: “We will drive them (Armenians) out of our lands.”
+Azeri President Ilham Aliyev said this month he believed there was a military solution to the conflict, while his aide Hikmet Hajiyev said on Wednesday that Azerbaijan didn’t expect any breakthrough from the planned talks in Washington.

 Azeri forces, boosted in recent years by increased military spending and the purchase of weapons from close ally Turkey, say they have made territorial gains in the latest fighting.
 Nagorno-Karabakh says its forces have repulsed repeated attacks and that the situation is under control.